revosystems/slate/source/includes/_retail-external.md

 ## Prerequisistes

-To be able to use the external api you need a `revo retail` account and an `access token`
+To be able to use the external api you need a `REVO Retail`.

 1. Login into the desired account
 2. Go to account management